rdinch/MathResourceStudio-Help/docs/getting-started/add-a-footer.md

 <p style="color: red; font-weight: bold;">Under Review</p>

-The Footer area is located at the very bottom of a document page.
+The Footer is located at the very bottom of a document page.
 By default a very simple footer is added to the bottom of the page starting on page one.
 To access the Footer dialog, a math document must be open.
 Select Footer in the Document area of the ribbon to open the dialog.

 !!! tip
     When the footer is displayed on a page, double-click anywhere in the footer to open the Footer dialog.

-Saving and Applying Options
+Saving Applying Options

 Save and Save As